 Dynatrace vs Graylog

 Graylog is focused on log aggregation and compliance-oriented SIEM use cases, whereas Dynatrace provides end-to-end AI-enhanced observability and embedded security detection across the stack.
-In return for higher cost and complexity, Dynatrace delivers significantly greater automation, context, and scale—making it a powerful upgrade for enterprises transitioning from siloed log management to autonomous observability.
+In return for higher cost and complexity, Dynatrace delivers significantly greater automation, context, and scale.

 5. Elastic Observability